nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

     - About: about.md
 ```

 These changes are reflected in the website with the `Home`, `About` icons on the left along `Search`, `Previous` and `Next` on the right side on the top navigation bar.
-These features are integrated in MkDocs without requiring additional configuration on the user end.
+The navigation bar additions and the search features are integrated in MkDocs without requiring additional configuration on the user end.

 Changing default theme
 ------------------------